ast0815/remu/docs/examples/04/README.rst

 *   Use :meth:`.mcmc` to create a PyMC MCMC object
 *   Use Markov Chain Monte Carlo to create a posterior sample of :class:`.CompositeHypothesis` parameters
+*   Compare two hypotheses using :meth:`.marginal_log_likelihood` to calculate the Bayes factor
 *   Compare two hypotheses using :meth:`.plr` to calculate the Posterior Distribution of the Likelihood Ratio
 *   Use a :class:`.JeffreysPrior`